Treatment for Female Sexual Dysfunction

-There are three primary types of experimental treatment for female sexual dysfunction:
+There are three primary types of treatment for female sexual dysfunction:

 - Education on female anatomy, arousal, and response; where blood flow, hormone levels, and sexual anatomy are normal